Lethapora: Location

-Lethapora is located on the banks of Jhelum River.
-It lies at the foothills of south-western corner of Zabarwan mountain range locally known as Vastoorwun.
-The Srinagar Jammu National Highway passes through the village.
-It is 21 km from summer capital Srinagar to the south.
+Lethapora is located on the banks of the Jhelum River.
+It lies at the foothills of the south-western corner of the Zabarwan mountain range, locally known as Vastoorwun.
+The Jammu–Srinagar National Highway passes through the village.
+It is 21 km from the summer capital, Srinagar, to the south.

 Demographics

-According to the 2011 census of India, Lethapora has 828 households, with over population of more than 6100 which is second highest in district Pulwama.
-It is the second largest village in Pulwama in terms of population.
-The average literacy rate (i.e. the literacy rate of population excluding children aged 6 and below) is 70.53%.
-Most people of the village are associated with agriculture.
+According to the 2011 census of India, Lethapora has 828 households, with over population of more than 6100, which is the second highest in the district of Pulwama.
+It is the second-largest village in Pulwama in terms of population.
+The average literacy rate (i.e., the literacy rate of the population excluding children aged 6 and below) is 70.53%.
+Most people in the village are associated with agriculture.
 Saffron is the main crop and the main source of income for the village.
-The total geographical area of village is 286.1 ha.
+The total geographical area of the village is 286.1 ha.

 Education

 Lethapora has the average literacy rate of 70.53% according to 2011 census.
 3,470 males and 2,661 females.
 It is hub of education for nearby villages like Hajibal, Banderpora, Goripora, Barsu, Oudipora, Jawbehara, Chandhara etc. as this village has the largest network of schools.

 Lethapora is a school cluster in Pampora block of Pulwama district in Jammu And Kashmir Which is having about 22 Schools in it.
 In which 9 are present in Lethapora.
 This cluster include all private and government schools of this area.
 Here is List all the government and private schools of this cluster is listed below.

-Apart from this it has Green Valley College of Education.
-Pampore Degree College, Islamic University of Science and Technology (IUST) and AIIMS are just 8 km away from Lethapora.
+Apart from this, it has Green Valley College of Education.
+Pampore Degree College, Islamic University of Science and Technology (IUST), and AIIMS are just 8 km away from Lethapora.